dlej/advent-of-code/README.md

 Going back to the first year, I've begun solving some problems in Janet.

+Day 4 was a bit tricky - MD5 isn't built into Janet.
+I started trying to leverage the unix `md5` command, but that was incredibly slow, which surprised me.
+In the end I wrote a [small C extension](2015/4/md5.c) to compute MD5 hashes, which got the answer in a few seconds even for the 6-zero variant.

 ## 2023

 Before starting Advent of Code 2024, I warmed up on a few problems from 2023 in Python.